iamTadaeltadi/backend-.Net-C-learning-path-/day7/README.md

 ## Endpoints
 The end-points of this application can be generally divided into two categories: [Post](#1-post) and [Comment](#2-comment).
 The end-points of this api are based on the REST architecture.
 The request and response formats are in JSON.
-They are described below.
-Then the end points will follow:
+They are described below. the end points will follow:

 ## BlogManager Endpoints